hakonschutt/java-8-mappeoppgave/README.md

 ## ***Extension*** ##

-There is a simple Appl class that has been implementet.
+There is a simple App class that has been implemented.
 This will allow the user to easily search for information in the database.
 To se the whole man page type "man -search" the following prompt will appear.

     SEARCH OPTIONS
     ----------------------------------------------------------------------------------------------------